 Window Wrap, the plastic covering that you blow-dry over your windows to insulate them in winter, is another cost-effective option.
 A single piece will last one season or longer depending on the frequency of use.
 The most popular brands are Duck Brand Window/Door Shrink Film and Frost King Stretch Window Kit.
 Both costt well under $10 and can be cut up into multiple groundsheets

 Finally, many people use Tyvek HomeWrap, which is a building material that is used to create a vapor barrier between your house’s interior walls and external siding to prevent drafts from blowing through.
 It’s lightweight, waterproof and puncture-resistant, but it’s heavier than Polycryo or Window Wrap.
 Zpacks.com sells 5 x 9′ Tyvek sheets that you can also cut down to size.
 Its chief advantage is that it lasts forever.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches